poftwaresatent/crbsick/README.md

 port.
 There also is a little console program called `csick` which you can use for testing and setting some parameters of your scanner.

+    ./csick

+If you have a non-standard name of the serial device or a specific baudrate to use, pass them as arguments.
+For example, to use 9600 baud on /dev/tts/17, you would say:

+    ./csick /dev/tts/17 9600

-...I haven't used any of this in 5 years, so please look at the code for more details...
+Please look at the code for more details...

 Library
 -------